Ramesh9969/Ramesh9969/README.md

 - 👋 Hi, I’m @RameshSanjaya
-- 👀 I’m interested in Mobile and web based app developing.
+- 👀 I’m interested in Salesforce.
-- 🌱 I’m currently learning in UCSC(university of colombo School Of computing)
+- 🌱 I’m currently Working as a application developer.
 - 📫 How to reach me: rstechnolk@gmail.com

 <!---